xiaonilee/xiaonilee.github.io/content/post/RInAction.md

 - To summary, R can

-  - Access data from a wide range of sources
+  - Access data from a wide range of sources;

-  - Merge the pieces of data together
+  - Merge the pieces of data together;

-  - Clean and annotate them
+  - Clean and annotate them;

-  - Analyze them with the latest methods
+  - Analyze them with the latest methods;

-  - Present the findings in meaningful and graphically appealing ways
+  - Present the findings in meaningful and graphically appealing ways;

   - Incorporate the results into attractive reports that can be distributed to stakeholders and the public.

 Attach is the [Script](chapter1.R) of chapter1.

+## Chapter2.
+Creating Dataset

+- This chapter covers

+  - Exploring R data structures

+  - Using data entry

+  - Importing data

+  - Annotating datasets

+- In summary, this chapter describes

+  - The various structures that R provides for holding data;

+  - The many methods available for importing data from both keyboard and external sources.

+Attach is the [Script](chapter2.R) of chapter2.